krishraghuram/monkey-madness/README.md

 **Features:**
 - Ctrl+Enter sends message
 - Enter creates new line
-- Works across all Claude.ai pages
+- Works when sending a new message as well editing previously sent messages

 ---